jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   ([@!RFC9083, section 4.2])
 * "remarks" -- see [@!RFC9083, section 4.3]

+The following types of certificates can be represented using this object class:

+* a CA certificate that a registry issues to an organization for its allocated IP addresses and/or autonomous system numbers, authorizing the organization CA to issue end-entity certificates
-Here is an elided example of an X.509 resource certificate object -- specifically, a BGPSec router certificate ([@!RFC8209]) where an ASN(s) holder cryptographically asserts that a router holding the corresponding private key is authorized to emit secure route advertisements on behalf of the AS(es) specified in the certificate:
+* a BGPSec router certificate ([@!RFC8209]) where an ASN(s) holder cryptographically asserts that a router holding the corresponding private key is authorized to emit secure route advertisements on behalf of the AS(es) specified in the certificate

+Here is an elided example of an X.509 resource certificate object for a CA certificate:

 ```
 {
   "objectClassName": "rpki1_x509ResourceCert",
   "handle": "ABCD",
   "serialNumber": "1234",
-  "issuer": "CN=ISP-CA",
+  "issuer": "CN=RIR-CA",
   "signatureAlgorithm": "ecdsa-with-SHA256",
-  "subject": "CN=BGPSEC-ROUTER",
+  "subject": "CN=ISP-CA",
   "subjectPublicKeyInfo":
   {
     "publicKeyAlgorithm": "id-ecPublicKey",
     "publicKey": "..."
   },
   "subjectKeyIdentifier": "hOcGgxqXDa7mYv78fR+sGBKMtWJqItSLfaIYJDKYi8A=",
+  "ips":
+  [
+    "192.0.2.0/24",
+    "2001:db8::/48"
+  ],
   "autnums":
   [
     65536,